Veams/generator-veams/README.md

 You want to know more?
 See [PG Custom Helpers](http://prototype-generator.com/templating-in-pg/template-helpers.html)

 ## Gruntfile
-For our Gruntfile we use the grunt module [load-grunt-configs](https://github.com/creynders/load-grunt-configs/) to split the file up in multiple files.
+For our Gruntfile we use the grunt module [load-grunt-configs](https://github.com/creynders/load-grunt-configs/) to split up the file in multiple task files.
-These files/tasks you can find in this directory:
+You can find these task files in the following directory:

  * helpers/_grunt

 ## Features
-The Generator-Prototype supports different features.
+PG supports different features.
 Just check/uncheck them in the __custom installation routine__:

 * You want to add a separate distribution folder? - Check!
 * You want to add a CSS Styleguide and Assemble Development Documenation? - Check!
 (See "Developer Documentation")